UCSD-Historical-Enrollment-Data/webreg_scraper/scripts/notifierbot/README.md

     - `webhookUrls` is an array of objects, where each object has two properties:
       - `url` is the webhook URL that was mentioned earlier.
       - `peopleToPing` is an array of Discord IDs that should be pinged when something goes wrong.
+    - `apiKey` is a string representing the authentication key to make API requests.
+This is _optional_ if and only if the `auth` feature for `webreg` is not enabled (i.e., no authentication required).
+So, if you don't have authentication, you can leave this value blank or remove this key, value pair.

     In the example above, there are two objects in the array associated with `webhookUrls`; in reality, you can have as many (or as little) webhooks as you want.
 An example configuration file might look like: